Jaimeloeuf/yatbl/README.md

     - By relying on native APIs whenever possible and using as little external dependencies as possible.

+## Development
+- Note that this library is still under development and although it has been used in certain products, use it in production at your own risk.
+- This library uses common JS for modules

 ## Using this library
 - Refer to the sample codes [here](./samples)
 - Samples included: